wlongxiang/initpkg/README.md

 # initpkg

-python package to setup python package
+*initpkg* is a python package that creates a python package structure for you.